Consider two ways of making purple.

 Remember they never go completely bust – since a loss is 40% of their current wealth.
 Now, the downward trend is rather apparent.

 This was a simulation for 1 individual over 50 rounds.

 Now, let’s run simulations for 100 individuals playing concurrently over 50 rounds, and show the average results (wealth) at each point in time in one image.

 The green line shows the average y-values (wealth) for 100 players at each x-value (time).
 Again, no clear trend.

 Simulate for 10,000 players (red line) and we start to see a trend.
 On average, this group of 10,000 players is sitting on a nice ~10x profit.

 Simulate a million concurrent players, and the trend is more apparent.

 Again, a logarithmic axis shows this more clearly.

 The average wealth of a million people increases exponentially as they play this game.
-(Recall from all the March COVID-19 graphs that a linear increase on logarithmic axis means exponential growth.
+(Note: linear increase on logarithmic axis means exponential growth.
 It’s a neat trick to distinguish exponential growth from mere very fast growth.)

 This trend persists as we extend time to 1,000 rounds and so on.